rootVIII/gosynflood/README.md

 ###### CLI OPTIONS:
 <pre>
   <code>
--t private or public IP address of webserver
+-t private or public IP address of target webserver
--p port number (defaults to port 80 if not provided) -i network interface (running without -i will fail but suggest found interfaces)
+-p target webserver's port number (defaults to port 80 if not provided) -i your network interface (running without -i will fail, but it will suggest all found interfaces, ie: lo, wlpxxx, eth0 etc.)

 Enter control-c to stop the flood attack.
   </code>